eliasMC89/gambler/README.md

 - Sign up: As a user I want to sign up and create a new account if I don't have one.
 - Log In: As a user I want to log in into my account.
 - Log out: As a user I want to exit my account.
-- Edit profile: As a user I want to edit my profile information.
 - Create game: As a user I want to create a new poker cash game:
   - Number of players
   - Name of players
-  - Sort the seats randomly
   - Assign a buy in to each of the players
   - See the ongoing game stats
+- Edit current game: As a user I want to edit a game that is currently being played.
+  - Add a new player
+  - Assign a rebuy to a player
+  - Quit a player from the game and assign his final stack
 - End game: As a user I want to end a current game.
   - Assign the final stack of each player.
   - See the final game stats: